geohackweek/geohackweek.github.io/projects/groundwater hydrology and GRACE/readme.md

 #### The problem

 Tools are needed to connect remote sensing data that varies in space and time to point measurements at specific locations and time intervals.
 The integration of satellite missions (GRACE) with hydrology models for determining drought indicators and water levels has been done in the United States (Houborg, et al., 2012; Zaitchick et al., 2008) using data assimilation from sophisticated observatory networks that are not available, for example, in sub-saharan Africa.
-Studies have analyzed operational, technical, institutional, financial, and environmental predictors of functionality for groundwater access (well) data collected from over 25,000 community-managed handpumps in Liberia, Sierra Leone, and Uganda (Foster (2013)).
+However, there are studies have analyzed operational, technical, institutional, financial, and environmental predictors of functionality for groundwater access (well) data collected from over 25,000 community-managed handpumps in Liberia, Sierra Leone, and Uganda (Foster (2013)).
 Lahren and Cook (2016) code and analyze the reasons for failure in 250,000 water points in 25 countries and found that 30% of boreholes are not functioning, either for "technical or mechanical” reasons, or for "low quantity".
 According to the World Bank, water supply failure in Africa is estimated to “represent a lost investment in excess of $1.2 billion” (Bonsor et. al. 2015).
 Women and girls continue to be the world’s water collectors, spending a significant fraction of their time and energy on the task (Sorenson et al 2011, Graham et al 2016, Cook et al 2016).
-Can a planetary observational tool be used to understand groundwater access and vulnerability for domestic use in rural households?
+Can a planetary scale observational tool be used to understand groundwater access and vulnerability for domestic use in rural households?
 If so, we can further investigate and develop the GRACE for Girls project.

 #### Application Example